axa-group/bauta.js/CONTRIBUTING.md

 - To run the linter use, use `npm run lint`.
 - To clean the packages node_modules, use `npm run clean`.
 - To bootstrap the packages node_modules, use `npm run bootstrap`.

+## Usage with VSCode remote containers

+- Install docker
+- Install VSCode
+- Open the bautajs cloned folder in VSCode as a remote container